Visiting the U.S.

 - Visa Application Process - Even if you meet the criteria for a visitors visa, you must apply at the nearest U.S. embassy or consular office to obtain clearance.
 You will be required to pay an application fee, present a valid passport, and fill out the appropriate forms.

-- Border Entry - The port-of-entry for foreign visitors to the U.S. typically is the airport in your destination city.
+- Border Entry - The port-of-entry for foreigners visiting the U.S. typically is the airport in your destination city.
 You will be asked to fill out an arrival/departure form, submit to a brief interview and verification of documentation, and consent to a luggage inspection.